mattheuslee/Kitty/README.md

 The baud rate should be set as `115200 baud`, and newline character as `Newline` in the corner of the serial monitor.

 ## Learning the language:
-See the language guide on [github pages](https://mattheuslee.github.io/KittyInterpreter/) for a guide to the language syntax and features.
+See the language guide [here](https://github.com/mattheuslee/KittyInterpreter/blob/gh-pages/KittyLanguageGuide.md) for a guide to the language syntax and features.

 ## Releases:
 v0.1.0 - Initial release (26 August 2017)